 Most of the time, discomfort or pain comes from one fact: the vagina is not moist enough.
-Lubrication is a natural phenomenon that prepares the vagina for penetration, and when this process is not working properly, the penetration movement rubs on the dry mucus, and that will cause itchiness or pain.
+Lubrication is a natural phenomenon that prepares the vagina for penetration, and when this process is not working properly, the penetration movement rubs on the dry membrane, which will cause itchiness or pain.

-For the physiological causes, these can be a hormonal unbalance, irritations or infections.
-If you feel that these might be the causes, you should absolutely talk to your gynecologist.
+- Infections: local infections in the vagina like yeast infection can also cause vaginal dryness.
 Common infections like yeast infection can be very rapidly settled with medication, but it is always good to check with your doctor.